 What legal regulations must be observed when transporting ski equipment on the roof?

 The authorised roof load must not be exceeded.
 This varies depending on the vehicle.
-Information on this can be found in the handbook.
+Information on this can be found in your car’s handbook/manual.
 In addition, the car with roof load must not exceed a height of 4 metres and must not protrude more than 2.50 metres to the front and 1.50 metres to the rear.

-Do I need a roof box to transport the ski equipment on the roof?
+Do I need a roof box to transport ski equipment on the roof?

-No, because skis can also be transported in a ski rack on the roof.
-However, as the carriers offer no protection from wind and weather, a ski bag is recommended as external protection.
+No, because you can also transport skis on the roof using a ski rack.
+However, as the racks offer no protection from wind and weather, a ski bag is recommended to give your equipment this external protection.

 Does every roof box fit every car?